martinfuchs/DepthKit/README.md

 Clicking and dragging the mouse rotates the camera.
 ASDW moves you like a first person video game.
 E and C boom up and down in space.
 R+Q rotate.
 "Reset view" button helps when you mess it up or get lost.

 # EXPORTING

+When you've created a few compositions you should be ready to render full resolution output.
+To export go to the 4th page of the GUI by clicking on the top-left label with the page name.
+Select the View Comps toggle button to see the list of compositions.
+Next to each name there is a small toggle box.
+Check the ones you want to render, they'll turn yellow.
+When you click the Render Batch button sit back and relax as your high resolution sequences are generated and saved to disk.
+The final frames are output as PNGs into the composition folders.
+Use After Effects or Quicktime Pro 7 to turn the image sequence into a move file.
+The *original* frame numbers are also stored in the file name to assist with synchronizing audio back into the movie.

+NOTE: Remember to *save* your current composition before clicking Render Batch